Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Technology adoption without structural change produces shelf-ware.
 Agentforce Communications is expensive shelf-ware if the org chart doesn’t change to support it.

-The architecture that works here is a small, dedicated AI Operations function sitting adjacent to the existing Salesforce Center of Excellence.
+A small, dedicated AI Operations function sitting adjacent to the existing Salesforce Center of Excellence is what sustains agent performance.
 Not inside it, because the CoE’s incentives are oriented toward stability and governance of existing systems.
 AI Operations needs to move faster, tolerate more ambiguity, and iterate on agent behavior weekly rather than quarterly.

 That function needs three things: clear ownership of agent performance metrics (containment rate, escalation rate, resolution accuracy), a direct line to the business units whose processes the agents are executing, and the authority to modify agent configuration without a full change management cycle.
-The last point is where most telco organizations stall.
-They apply the same change governance to agent Instructions updates that they apply to core CRM schema changes.
-Those are not equivalent risks, and treating them as such kills the iteration speed that makes Agentforce valuable.
+Agentforce Observability makes this tractable by surfacing behavioral drift before it becomes a support escalation, but only if someone is actually watching the dashboards and empowered to act on them.
+Most telco organizations stall here by applying the same change governance to agent Instructions updates that they apply to core CRM schema changes.
+Those are not equivalent risks.

-The relationship between this AI Operations function and the broader IT organization also needs explicit definition.
-Data Cloud configuration, BSS/OSS integration via MuleSoft, and Platform Events that feed real-time network status into agent context, these are IT-owned dependencies.
+The relationship between AI Operations and the broader IT organization also needs explicit definition.
+Data Cloud configuration, BSS/OSS integration via MuleSoft, MCP gateway governance, and Platform Events that feed real-time network status into agent context are IT-owned dependencies.
 If AI Operations can’t get Data Stream updates prioritized, agent quality degrades.
 That dependency needs a service-level agreement, not a ticket queue.

 The technical foundation underneath this organizational layer is covered in the Agentforce for Telco architecture guide.